SyedWasiHaider/blog/_posts/2015-7-12-XamarinViews.md

 * Some free time (should take roughly 45min-1hr depending on how fast you want to go through it)

 The view itself is a little contrived but the purpose here is to show how seamlessly the native Android code maps so to the Xamarin code.
-If you've ever done custom views in native Java, this will look extremely familiar.
+If you've ever done custom views in native Java, this will look extremely familiar. *If you want to skip everything and just get to the final code, just have a look at the bottom.
+Be sure to add the names array if you want it to work properly.*

 ### Setup